Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: Abstract

 \section{Abstract}

 \baselineskip=0.6 cm

 We study the first order phase transition of Euler-Heisenberg-AdS black hole based on free energy landscape.
-By imposing the reflecting boundary conditions and the initial conditions, we discuss the probabilistic evolution for the black hole states using the Fokker-Planck equation.
-With the Euler-Heisenberg parameter (quantum electrodynamics parameter) $a<0$, we observe that the large (small) Euler-Heisenberg-AdS black hole can have the probability to switch to the small (large) black hole.
-The coexistent small and large black hole states can be acquired for a certain condition.
-With $0\leq a\leq \frac{32}{7} Q^2 $, the system may be in no black hole state for some conditions.
-For the case of the initial wave packet is located at the small (large) black hole state, we observe that it can have the chance to transition to large (small) black hole state.
-Furthermore, we can obtain the thermodynamic stable state from the final stationary distribution which is determined by the Euler-Heisenberg parameter and the temperature.
+By solving the Fokker-Planck equation, we research the probability distribution of the system states.
+The small (large) black hole can have the chance to switch to the large (small) black hole due to the change of the temperature $T$ or Euler-Heisenberg parameter $a$.
+A higher (lower) $T$ corresponds to a larger probability for a large (small) black hole.
+The coexistent small and large black hole states can be acquired for some conditions.
+For $0< a\leq \frac{32}{7} Q^2 $, the small-large black hole phase transition can be acquired with a small $a$.
+The probability of small (large) black holes will decrease to zero for a large $a$.
+For a small $a$, a higher peak of the first passage time can be acquired for higher (lower) $T$ or smaller (larger) $a$ with the initial small (large) black hole state.
+For $a<0$, a smaller (larger) $a$ corresponds to a larger probability for a large (small) black hole.
+A higher peak of the first passage time can also be obtained for higher (lower) $T$ or smaller (larger) $a$ with initial small (large) black hole state.